ZcashFoundation/zebra/book/src/user/target-tier-policies.md

   are subjective, and determined by consensus of the Zebra team.
 A tier 1 target may be demoted or removed if it becomes obsolete or no longer meets this requirement.
-- The target maintainer team must include at least 2 developers.
 - The target must build and pass tests reliably in CI, for all components that Zebra's CI considers mandatory.
   - The target must not disable an excessive number of tests or pieces of tests